|2018 Granting Cycle, Calendar|

 in the 1990s.
 These grants were established to promote the presentation of excellence in contemporary puppet theater in New York City

 .
-Please note, there are very limited funds for Presenter's Grants and they are at this time invitation only.
+Please note, there are very limited funds for Presenter's Grants and are invitation only.
 There are two levels of funding for Presenter's Grants: $5,000 and $10,000.

-If your theater is invited to apply for a $5,000, or $10,000 Presenter's Grant please submit a letter detailing the puppet theater programming you are planning for 2013, a budget outlining how this funding will be used to help support this programming, dates and times of when events will take place, a description of how your venue has supported new contemporary works of puppet theater in the past, and 2-3 pages of visuals (8.5 x 11, preferably color) that support your application.
+If your theater is invited to apply for a $5,000, or $10,000 Presenter's Grant please submit a letter detailing the puppet theater programming you are planning for 2017, a budget outlining how this funding will be used to help support this programming, dates and times of when events will take place, a description of how your venue has supported new contemporary works of puppet theater in the past, and 2-3 pages of visuals that support your application.
 Up to 4 minutes of video for each puppet theater piece is encouraged, but is not a requirement.

 If you have a question about our guidelines, you may be able to find the answer on our list of Frequently Asked Questions.
 You can also reach us at 212.439.7504 or